Key takeaways

 Cons: Long-term negative credit score impact and potential loss of assets.

-Bankruptcy is a long and costly legal proceeding and it’s not even guaranteed to work.
+Bankruptcy is a lengthy and costly legal proceeding, and it’s not even guaranteed to work.
 Yes, credit card debts and personal loans can be forgiven, but not all qualify, and legal fees add up.
 If you file Chapter 7 bankruptcy, you may lose your assets.
-Chapter 13 bankruptcy lets you keep your assets, but you have to follow a court approved repayment plan that can last three to five years.
+Chapter 13 bankruptcy lets you keep your assets, but you must follow a court-approved repayment plan that lasts three to five years.

 Talk to a credit counselor and try other options before you resort to bankruptcy.